xsgordon/ovirt-force-balance/README.md

 The script then loops through the hosts in the environment and for each over utilized host initiates virtual machine migrations to bring the number of virtual machines on the host down to the optimum number.

+Please note that this script has been developed and tested with the oVirt/RHEV 3.x series only.